tshepang/mrh/README.md

 ## Installation

+You will need to first install cmake before you can build mrh.
+Get it from your package registry, or from [its site](https://cmake.org).
+It's needed by libssh2-sys crate, which itself is ultimately needed by the git2 crate.

+Proceed to build and install mrh
-Following is the most easy way to install the tool (assuming you have the [Rust toolchain installed][install]):
+(assuming you have the [Rust toolchain installed][install]):

     cargo install mrh